Skip to Main Content

 The Library is aware of the challenge that researchers face when publishers require APCs to publish openly, but we cannot support paying these fees for a few different reasons:

-• The Library does not currently have funding to cover article processing charges
+• The Library does not currently have funding to cover individual article processing charges

-• Paying for APCs, in most cases does not get us closer to open access structurally
+• In most cases, paying for APCs does not get us closer to open access structurally

 Learn more: